Slavery and human trafficking statement

 We use the 4-pillar Sedex Members Ethical Trade Audit (SMETA) protocol or mutually recognized audits to assess our supply chain on social and environmental practices.
 SMETA is a prescriptive audit procedure covering Health and Safety, Labor Standards (including audit criteria on forced labor and human trafficking), Environment, and Business Ethics.
 The audit covers human rights by assessing the extent to which businesses understand and manage their human rights impacts through the lens of the UNGPs.
 The SMETA framework is widely recognized by companies across many sectors, which enables suppliers to share audit results with multiple customers to improve efficiency and reduce audit burden.
 Due to the challenges of COVID-19, General Mills is accepting virtual SMETA audits in regions where physical audits are not permitted.

 Our owned manufacturing locations are audited to a General Mills protocol equivalent to SMETA at minimum every three years, and we require our co-packers to submit an updated audit every three years.
-During fiscal 2021, 45 of our owned locations and co-packers were audited, representing about 21% of the total.
+During fiscal 2022, 82 of our owned locations and co-packers were audited, representing about 25% of the total locations.

 Tier 1 direct suppliers (suppliers that provide ingredients used in our food products or packaging) are rated by inherent country and goods risk using external data sources.
 To segment our Tier 1 suppliers into different risk levels, we consider factors including geography, ingredient category, and the results of prior responsible sourcing audits from around the world, covering health and safety, human rights, business integrity, and the environment.